Jatin-302/Nimap_Task/README.md

 ### Sign In with OTP
 - Should only require email or mobile
-- Bug:  for moblie it's doesn't send the otp
+- Bug:  for moblie number it's doesn't send the otp

 ### Forgot Password
 - Blank input validation